Human rights Respecting human rights is integral to our business

 We expect everybody who works for ABB, either directly as an employee or indirectly in our supply chain, to respect each individual’s human rights.

 ABB fully acknowledges its responsibility to respect human rights as expressed in the International Bill of Human Rights and is committed to implementing the United Nations Guiding Principles on Business and Human Rights (UNGP) throughout its operations.
-The , the and the make clear that there is no place in ABB or within the operations of our contractors and suppliers for modern slavery or human trafficking.
+The ABB Supplier Code of Conduct, the ABB Policy Combating Trafficking in Persons and the ABB Human Rights policy and statement make clear that there is no place in ABB or within the operations of our contractors and suppliers for modern slavery or human trafficking.

 In maintaining our social license to operate, it is vital for us to engage with stakeholders on labor and human rights issues.
 ABB interacts with a wide variety of stakeholders to understand their expectations and improve our performance.
 Major human rights issues of interest to our external stakeholders include conflict minerals, child labor, human trafficking and modern slavery, and diversity and inclusion.